Donchuks02/test_assertions_practice_project/README.md

-# test_assertions_practice_project
+# Python_unittest_practice_project

 ## Project Overview
-This project is focused on practicing various assertion methods available in Python's `unittest` library.
-It includes tests designed to explore and demonstrate each assertion method by applying it in different scenarios.
+This project is focused on practicing various test methods available in Python's `unittest` library.
+It includes tests designed to explore and demonstrate assertion, and skip decorator by applying them in different scenarios.

 ## Goals
-- To gain hands-on experience with all available `unittest` assertion methods.
+- To gain hands-on experience with some available `unittest` methods.
-- To understand when and how to use each assertion effectively.
+- To understand when and how to use assertion, and skip decorator  effectively.
 - To build a foundational understanding of unit testing in Python.

 ## Project Structure
-- **code/tests/**: Includes all test cases, with each assertion type explored individually.
+- **code/assertion_tests_folder/**: Includes all test cases, with each assertion type explored individually.
+- **code/skip_tests_folder**: Include test module to practice unittest.skip decorator.

 ## Assertion Methods Covered